PruneGCN/Seg-Anonymity/README.md

 }
 ```
 **Slurm**
-: "Using Slurm can be slightly more involved.
+: Using Slurm can be slightly more involved.
 Like with MPI, you must add the following to your config:
 ```
 {
     "launcher": "slurm",